waterbuffalo13/micromanage/README.md

 The goal of this application is to understand more deeply what the best possible life for me consists of so that I can experience it for myself.

 # The 2-Stage Approach
 Build out the Utilities:

+### Central Dashboard
+* Authentication
+- [ ] Set up a user page
-- To-do list:
+* To-do list:
--- Set out some goals (name, importance, urgency)
--- Tick them off
+- [ ] Add/Remove a goal and view as graph
--- View as tree-like graph and draw associations
+- [ ] Define and visualise relationships as tree-like graph
 - Scheduler: Plan out your day and see visually how you are spending it.
 Also do fancy things like generate suggested schedules.
-- Journal: Record important events or achievements.
+- [ ] Journal: Record important events or achievements.
 Write and save notes about your day or any thoughts you have and view them at any time.
-- Habit-Tracking: You want a six-pack?
+- [ ] Habit-Tracking: You want a six-pack?
 That's cool mayn!
 How much do you bench?
 What?!
 What do you mean you don't go to the gym?
--- Add a habit
+- [ ] Add a habit
--- Set habit done
+- [ ] Set habit done
 - Mood-tracker: How does your mood fluctuate throughout your day and what should you avoid/do more.
 - Diet Planner: Keep track of your calories.
 Useful for people trying to lose/gain weight or be healthier.
 - Tree-based Planner: Maybe even create recommended plans for days.
 Good for planning multiple outcomes (promotions/redundancies, divorce/marriage, kids/no-kids, employment/unemployment etc )